PigeonMan365/portfolio/README.md

 I'm **Paul Tucker**, a Cybersecurity major at Radford University with minors in **GIS & Remote Sensing** and **Peace Studies**.
 I'm currently in my seventh semester and deeply interested in **offensive security**, as well as the **applications of AI in cybersecurity**.
 My goal is to blend technical expertise with a multidisciplinary approach to solve real-world security problems.

-This repository serves as the hub for the projects I’m most confident in — from penetration testing tools to AI-driven model training frameworks.
+This repository serves as the hub for the projects I’m most confident in.
 It reflects my hands-on learning, certifications, and self-directed passion projects.

 ---